 Caveat: Obviously these are generalizations and a person’s experience, background and many other factors contribute to whether or not they are a good fit for your position.

 Step 3.
 Choose your top several candidates for the position.
-As part of your hiring process, assess their personality style.
+As part of your hiring process, assess their personality.
 You can either do this using your knowledge of the DISC or you can contact me and ask me to send them a personality style assessment for a small charge.

 Once you have all of this information, you can either make the decision on your own or schedule a coaching session to talk through the decision.
 The most effective leaders I have worked with regularly seek the counsel and support of an Executive Coach in Denver, Colorado.